Skip to Content

 Mirador de San Nicolas

-When you visit the unmissable Mirador de San Nicolas in Granada to see the breathtaking views of the Alhambra palace, the Snowy Sierra Nevada, afterwards to continue exploring walk a little further on and you come right into the centre of the Albaicin neighbourhood.
-Great to visit in the day to wander the narrow streets and quaint white houses and coloured ceramic tiles typical of this area of the city.
-This area was declared a World Heritage Site in 1984 due to it´s unique character.
-This neighbourhood was founded around mid 8th century.
-At the time Asap ben Abderrahman built a fortress on the site of the Mirador in the Albaicin.
+Follow on by continuing to explore further into the neighbourhood.
+In fact a few steps away is the centre of the Albaicin.
+Enjoy wandering the narrow streets, lined with quaint whitewashed homes and coloured ceramic tiles.
+This quarter was declared a World Heritage Site in 1984 due to it´s unique character and history.
+The neighbourhood was founded around mid 8th century.
+At the time Asap ben Abderrahman had a fortress built on the site of the Mirador in the Albaicin.

 San Cecilio